kpollich/kylepolli.ch/content/posts/intro-to-graphql.md

 imageAlt: Green rope connected with metal balls, imitating a network/node structure
 ---

 When I first heard about GraphQL, I was unconvinced about its usefulness or applicability to the way I write web applications.
-I had a good grap on RESTful API design and implemenation, and GraphQL didn't seem like something I'd really "need".
+I had a good grasp on RESTful API design and implementation, and GraphQL didn't seem like something I'd really "need".
 Having had a bit more exposure to GraphQL, though, I'm really starting to see a lot of the benefits of the technology.
 In this post, I'll try to outline some of the core concepts of GraphQL, and to explain the problems it seeks to solve.

 ## What is it?